 1. Have coffee once a month with someone who will never buy from you.

-Yeah, I know, never say never.
-But, we all have those prospects we know either can’t or won’t formalize a relationship with our business, likely ever.
+Never say never.
+But, everyone has those prospects they know either can’t or won’t formalize a relationship with their business, likely ever.
 That does not mean someone in their network won’t ultimately need what you offer.
 Nor does it mean you can’t provide your coffee mate with the benefit of your expertise.
 Sure, it’ll be free, but it will be even more appreciated that way.

 2. Research a customer’s issue even if it has nothing to do with your business.